-We used a questionnaire to check whether the subjective preferences on being fast or accurate in real-life were related to the ability to follow instructions (see Materials and Methods for the questions).
-We correlated the questionnaire scores with the average RTs and accuracy of the participants separately for the two groups.
-We did not find any significant correlations between the average scores and subjective ratings either in the Accuracy Group or in the Speed Group (each p > .09).
+for the 2 groups.
+We did not find any significant correlations between the average scores and subjective ratings either in the accuracy group or in the speed group (each P > 0.09).
 This result indicates that the preference for accuracy or speed, and whether the participants are rather fast or accurate in real life did not play a role in the ability to follow the instructions.